DanyIvan/Garduno_2023_suplementary_info/readme.md

- This repository contains the supplementary information for the paper Garduno et. al. (2022) Photochemical modeling of the climate-redox evolution of the Great Oxidation Event: from a Snowball Earth to a Hot-Moist Greenhouse.
+ This repository contains the supplementary information for the paper Garduno et. al. (2023).
+Climate shapes the oxygenation of Earth's atmosphere across the Great Oxidation Event.
 EPSL.

 # Reproduce our results